 The fifteenth-century Venetian well in Aberlady’s memorial garden

-This handsome stone ornament, converted to a fountain, was placed in the Pleasance gardens in 1899, in memory of the Countess of Wemyss.
-It was given to Aberlady by her husband, the tenth Earl, who also played a very significant role in shaping how the village looks today…
+This handsome stone ornament, converted to a fountain, was placed in the Pleasance gardens in 1899, to honour the Countess of Wemyss.
+It was given by her husband, the tenth Earl, who also played a very significant role in shaping how the village looks today…

 The Venetian well today, at the east end of the Memorial Garden next to Aberlady’s parish church.